Sacraments

 Infant Baptism

+Baptism is the first Sacrament of Christian Initiation.
 In order to prepare and more deeply understand this important sacrament, our priests or deacon will meet with the parents before the baptism.

 Parents are asked to choose someone to serve as godparent or sponsor for their child.
 Since the sponsor’s role is to assist parents in passing on the faith in which the child is being baptized, parents should choose someone who will take the role seriously and will be a good role model for the child.
 Church law sets minimum requirements: at least 16 years old, already confirmed, and a practicing Catholic.

-If you would like to schedule a Baptism, please contact the parish office at 636-397-1440 ext.1.
+Baptisms are scheduled on Sundays at 12:30 pm except for Lent and Easter Sunday or other civil holidays that may fall on a Sunday.
+If you would like to schedule a Baptism, please contact the parish office at 636-397-1440 ext.
+221.

 Adult Baptism